JuliaPy/SymPy.jl/docs/src/introduction.md

 ```

-This is a SymPy, symbolic number, not a `Julia` object.
-Composing with `N`
+The output of an `evalf` call is is a symbolic number, not a `Julia` object.
+Composing with `N` we can see the difference:

 ```jldoctest introduction
 julia> N(PI.evalf(30))